LiskArchive/lips/proposals/lip-define_state_transitions_of_reward_module.md

     return defaultReward
 ```
 Here, `/` represents integer division, `isValidSeedReveal` is the function exposed by the [random module][randomLIP] and `impliesMaximalPrevotes` is the function exposed by the [BFT module][BFTAPI].

+### Protocol Logic for Other Modules

+This module does not define any specific logic for other modules.

 ### Endpoints for Off-Chain Services